Machine-learning techniques for model-independent searches in dijet final states: Machine-learning based anomaly detection

 After the background-like and signal-like samples have been constructed, a weakly supervised classifier is trained to distinguish between them using the same architecture, input variables, and hyper-parameters as for \cwola.
 Reweighting during training is slightly different: background-like jets from the SR and upper sideband are each reweighted to match the weight of the lower sideband.
 As in \cwola, the background- and signal-like classes are balanced with each other and the \pt distribution of the signal-like class is adjusted to match the background-like class in order to mitigate any potential \mjj sculpting when selecting events.

 Like \cwola, the distribution of anomaly scores for each jet is used to convert the raw \TNT anomaly score into a percentile.
 The final event-level anomaly score is obtained as the product of the percentiles of the two jets.
-The rest of the procedure is identical to \cwola: top-scoring events in each $k$-fold are selected across the whole \mjj range and combined to obtain the \mjj distribution used in the fitting procedure.
+Compared to the maximum used for \cwola, this combination requires both jets to be anomalous.
+The rest of the procedure is identical to \cwola: top-scoring events are selected across the whole \mjj range and combined to obtain the \mjj distribution used in the fitting procedure.